Bioinformatics7181/AttnTAP/README.md

 ```
 ## Contacts
 AttnTAP is actively maintained by Xinyang Qian & Fan Li, currently students at Xi'an Jiaotong University in the research group of Prof. Jiayin Wang.
-If you have any questions, please contact us by e-mail: qianxy@stu.xjtu.edu.cn/lifan0513@stu.xjtu.edu.cn.
+If you have any questions, please contact us by e-mail: qianxy@stu.xjtu.edu.cn / lifan0513@stu.xjtu.edu.cn.